pangor/mitsuba2/docs/generated/extracted_rst_api.rst

         Returns → enoki.scalar.Vector3f:
             *no description available*

+.. py:function:: mitsuba.core.permute(value, sample_count, seed, rounds=4)

+    Generate pseudorandom permutation vector using a shuffling network and the sample_tea function.
+This algorithm has a O(log2(sample_count)) complexity but only supports permutation vectors whose lengths are a power of 2.

+    Parameter ``index``:
+        Input index to be mapped

+    Parameter ``sample_count`` (int):
+        Length of the permutation vector

+    Parameter ``seed`` (int):
+        Seed value used as second input to the Tiny Encryption Algorithm.
+        Can be used to generate different permutation vectors.

+    Parameter ``rounds`` (int):
+        How many rounds should be executed by the Tiny Encryption Algorithm?
+The default is 2.

+    Parameter ``value`` (int):
+        *no description available*

+    Returns → int:
+        The index corresponding to the input index in the pseudorandom permutation vector.

 .. py:function:: mitsuba.core.quad.composite_simpson(n)

     Computes the nodes and weights of a composite Simpson quadrature rule